MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ### -CheckForSignaturesBeforeRunningScan
 Indicates whether to check for new virus and spyware definitions before Windows Defender runs a scan.
-If you specify a value of $True, Windows Defender checks for new definitions.
+If you specify a value of `$True`, Windows Defender checks for new definitions.
 If you specify `$False` or don’t specify a value, the scan begins with existing definitions.
 This value applies to scheduled scans, but it doesn’t affect scans that you start from the user interface or to scans that you start from the command line.